4QJS/Qbs4QJS/README.md

 Here are the other ones, which I might drop:

 - [ ] PropertyList - Qbs version was darwin-only. maybe use [qtplist](https://github.com/reillywatson/qtplist)?
-- [ ] Utilities - not really using this anywhere
+- [ ] Utilities - not really using this anywhere, and they are very specialized.
-- [ ] Xml -not really using this anywhere
+- [ ] Xml - not really using this anywhere, and it seems a bit complicated.

 #### more

-* Ideally, each one needs to have every method tested in the full support matrix (every version of QT that Qbs supports.)
+* Ideally, each one needs to have every method tested in the full support matrix (every version of Qt that this lib will work with.)
 This is not completed.
 * I'd also like to add "extras" to just about all of these.
 Qbs JS service API is the baseline, but I intend to include lots more helpers that are related. `QFileInfo` has lots of useful things, as does `QFile` and `QDir`.
 * I need to go through and verify I am using references & `const` wherever possible.
 I think I am under-utilizing them, and they would be better.
-* Additional helpful utils could be added: `ZipFile`, [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), maybe some way to use npm modules.
+* Additional helpful utils could be added: `ZipFile`, `Crypto` (for hashing and encrypt/decrypt), [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch), maybe some way to use npm modules.